 - Critical Infrastructure Sabotage.
 Africa’s government networks, military systems, banking and telecommunications industries are vulnerable to cyberattacks that seek to disable or destroy them.
 Though state actors or criminal networks are a concern, the risks of cyber sabotage resulting from an accident or negligence is also high.

-- Theft.
+- Organized Crime.
 The spread of cyberspace is providing tech-savvy groups with novel business opportunities and new means to steal, transfer, or extort resources.
 Growing internet penetration rates in Africa has both led to new kinds of cyber-dependent criminal activities, such as business email compromise or romance scams, as well transformed the financing and market dynamics of more traditional organized crime networks.

 - Military Strategies and Tactics.
 Though the most immediate effect of the spread of cyberspace has been to transform non-violent means of covert action and coercive statecraft, enhanced surveillance capabilities and emerging technologies such as drones are making their presence felt on the African battlefield.